 As of September 15, 2010, the District covenanted and agreed that it will not in the future issue any additional senior lien water system revenue bonds or senior lien wastewater system revenue bonds previously issued under the District's Senior Water Bond Resolution and Senior Wastewater Bond Resolution, respectively.
-Certain of the District's bonds that were once designated as Water System Subordinated Revenue Bonds and Wastewater System Subordinated Revenue Bonds, respectively, are now referred to as Water System Revenue Bonds and Wastewater System Revenue Bonds, respectively, in order to reflect that the lien of the prior senior lien water system revenue bonds and prior senior lien wastewater system revenue bonds or senior lien wastewater system revenue bonds or senior lien wastewater system revenue bonds remaining outstanding.
+Certain of the District's bonds that were once designated as Water System Subordinated Revenue Bonds and Wastewater System Subordinated Revenue Bonds, respectively, are now referred to as Water System Revenue Bonds and Wastewater System Revenue Bonds, respectively, in order to reflect that the lien of the prior senior lien water system revenue bonds and prior senior lien wastewater system revenue bonds has been closed.
+There are no senior lien water system revenue bonds or senior lien wastewater system revenue bonds remaining outstanding.